Birkbeck2/web-development/behind-the-scenes-html.md

 h2 { font-family: sans-serif; }
 ```

-These will both produce the same look and feel in the browser:

 ![The h1 element has sans-serif text and the p element has red text](images/autumn-link-css.png)

 While we're on style, you need to know about one other way to include CSS in HTML.
 Instead of declaring it in the head, you include CSS code as the value of the `style` *attribute* of the element you're trying to style: